 Dom Dwyer, Sporting's starting center forward, is a hard-working, energetic player who wreaks havoc on opposing defenses with his dogged pressure and combative style.
 He became the first player in Sporting KC history to record 12 or more goals in three straight seasons and he holds the club's single-season goals record with 22 (in 2014).

-Dwyer, who is also the well-known as the husband of United States Women's national team star Sydney Leroux, came to the USA for college soccer after spending time in the Norwich City Academy system.
+Dwyer, who is also the husband of United States women's national team star Sydney Leroux, came to the USA to play college soccer after spending time in the Norwich City Academy system.